 Synaptics to Participate at Upcoming Investor Conference Tuesday, January 10, 2023

-/EIN News/ -- SAN JOSE, Calif., Jan.
-03, 2023 (GLOBE NEWSWIRE) -- Synaptics® Incorporated (Nasdaq: SYNA) today announced its participation in upcoming investor conference.
+SAN JOSE, Calif., Jan.
+03, 2023 (GLOBE NEWSWIRE) -- Synaptics® Incorporated SYNA today announced its participation in upcoming investor conference.

 - Michael Hurlston, President and CEO, will present at the 25th Annual Needham Growth Conference on Tuesday, January 10, 2023, at 10:30 AM PT.
 To view the webcast or access a replay, please visit https://wsw.com/webcast/needham128/syna/2275487